 Cloud computing presents an opportunity to rethink traditional approaches used in operational oceanography (Vance et al, 2016), since it can enable a more flexible and adaptable computing architecture for observations and predictions, offering new ways for scientists to observe and predict the state of the ocean and, consequently, to build innovative downstream services for end-users and policy makers.
-Operational Ocean Forecasting Systems (OOFS) are sustained by a solid backbone composed by satellite and marine observation networks for Earth observations (i.e., data) and state-of-the-art numerical models (i.e., tools) that delivers products according to agreed standards (i.e., ocean predictions, indicators, etc.): the workflow is well represented by the ocean value chain, as described in Bahurel et al. (2010) and Alvarez-Fanjul et al. (2022).
+Operational Ocean Forecasting Systems (OOFS) are sustained by a solid backbone composed of satellite and marine observation networks for Earth observations (i.e., data) and state-of-the-art numerical models (i.e., tools) that deliver products according to agreed standards (i.e., ocean predictions, indicators, etc.): the workflow is well represented by the ocean value chain, as described in Bahurel et al. (2010) and Alvarez-Fanjul et al. (2022).
 OOFS massively use high performance computing (HPC) to process data and run tools, whose results are shared and validated according to agreed data standards and methodologies, that can result in a remarkable computational cost, not always affordable for research institutes and organizations.
 Additionally, when building services, it is also important to guarantee lower-latency, cost-efficiency and scalability, together with reliability and efficiency.
 In such framework, cloud computing can represent an opportunity for expanding the capabilities of forecasting centres in managing, producing, processing and sharing ocean data.
-Cloud technology has been dramatically evolved in the last decades: private sector has extensively used cloud computing for enabling scalability and security, leveraging it for Artificial Intelligence (AI) and Machine Learning (ML) framework, Internet of Things (IoT) integration and HPC to optimize and innovate operations.
-It plays also a crucial role in enhancing data interoperability and FAIR (findable, accessible, interoperable and reusable, Wilkinson et al., 2016) principles, through standardization of formats, APIs and access protocols, ensuring that datasets can be easily shared, accessed, and reused by researchers globally.
+It implies adopting, evolving and sustaining standards and best practices to enhance management of ocean value chain, to optimize the